AjaySharma132/pybuzz/README.md

-# pybuzz: Pushing Notifications Now Becomes Simple!
+# knok-knok: Pushing Notifications Now Becomes Simple!

 ## What is it?

-**pybuzz** is an easy-to-use python package for sending push notifications across andriod and ios devices.
+**knok-knok** is an easy-to-use python package for sending push notifications across andriod and ios devices.
 **Tired of looking around for solutions to send your notifications?**
-No more worries now, **pybuzz** does all the heavy lifting of research and bug-fixes for you.
+No more worries now, **knok-knok** does all the heavy lifting of research and bug-fixes for you.
 Let's get started.

 ## Our Features include